bugbuster-dev/qmk-tools/qmk/QMKFirmata/readme.md

 - "keyboard scripting" ("development build" only), access keyboard mcu memory/eeprom and compile/execute c function from host python.
 - show console output
 - websocket server to set default layer from other apps
-- websocket server to set rgb matrix from other apps
+- websocket server to set rgb matrix from other apps (screen capture ws client example)

 **WARNING: depending on audio/video content the lights may flash frequently, which can trigger a seizure!**
 **do not use it when you are photosensitive!**